danielegasparri/span-gui/docs/index.md

 A spectra list can be created also manually and should include:

-- absolute paths of spectra, ore relative path if your spectra are located in a subfolder of SPAN
+- Absolute paths of spectra, or relative path if your spectra are located in a subfolder of SPAN
 - A commented first line (e.g. # Spectrum)
 - It can be stored anywhere in your device

-Example file lists are provided in example_files/ folder.
+Example file lists are provided in example_files folder.